kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 Currently, there are limitations that prevent using Redis on managed Kyma clusters.
 Because global rate limiting relies on Redis for persistence, the global rate limiting is not in scope of this ADR.
-Additionally, the metrics for rate limiting is also not in scope of this ADR.
+Additionally, the metrics for rate limiting are also not in scope of this ADR.

 ## Decision